digiltd/oh-rtd-test/Netatmo-Binding.md

 sudo keytool -delete -alias StartCom-Root-CA -keystore $JAVA_HOME/jre/lib/security/cacerts -storepass changeit
 ```

-download the certificate from https://api.netatmo.net to $JAVA_HOME/jre/lib/security/ and save it as api.netatmo.net.crt
+download the certificate from https://api.netatmo.net to $JAVA_HOME/jre/lib/security/ and save it as api.netatmo.net.crt (X09 / PEM)

 ```
 sudo $JAVA_HOME/bin/keytool -import -keystore $JAVA_HOME/jre/lib/security/cacerts -alias StartCom-Root-CA -file api.netatmo.net.crt
 ```
+The password is "changeit".

 # Sample data

 If you want to evaluate this binding but have not got a Netatmo station yourself